Representing Guardedness in Call-by-Value and Guarded Parametrized Monads: Guarded Parameterized Monads

-\autoref{thm:gpm} describes guardedness as a certain bifunctor $\IB{}{}\c\BV\times\BV\to\BV$ and a family of morphisms $(\eps_{X,Y}\c U(X,Y)\to X\gsep Y)_{X,Y\in |\BC|}$, so that the guardedness predicate is derivable.
+\autoref{thm:gpm} describes guardedness as a certain bifunctor $\IB{}{}\c\BV\times\BV\to\BV$ and a family of morphisms $(\eps_{X,Y}\c \IB{X}{Y}\to X\gsep Y)_{X,Y\in |\BV|}$, so that the guardedness predicate is derivable.
 However, the guardedness laws are still formulated in terms of this predicate, and not in terms of $\IB{}{}$ and $\eps$.
-To make the new definition of guardedness self-contained, we must identify a collection of canonical morphisms, and a complete set of equations relating them, in the sense that the guardedness laws for all derived guarded morphisms follow.
+To make the new definition of guardedness self-contained, we must identify a collection of canonical morphisms and a complete set of equations relating them, in the sense that the guardedness laws for all derived guarded morphisms follow.
 For example, by applying~$(\argument)^\sharp$ to the composition

-we obtain a morphism $\ups_{X,Y,Z}\c X\pm (Y + Z) \to (X+Y)\pm Z$, which represents weakening of the guardedness guarantee: in $X\pm (Y + Z)$ the guarded part is~$Y + Z$, while in $(A+B)\pm Z$ the guarded part is only $C$.
+we obtain a morphism $\ups_{X,Y,Z}\c X\pm (Y + Z) \to (X+Y)\pm Z$, which represents weakening of the guardedness guarantee: in $X\pm (Y + Z)$ the guarded part is~$Y + Z$, while in $(X+Y)\pm Z$ the guarded part is only $Z$.
 It should not make a difference though if starting from $X\pm (Y + (Z + V))$ we apply $\ups$ twice or rearrange $Y + (Z + V)$ by associativity and subsequently apply $\ups$ only once -- the results must be canonically isomorphic, which is indeed provable.
-Similarly to this case, we introduce further morphisms and derive laws relating them.
-We then prove that the resulting axiomatization enjoys a coherence property (\autoref{thm:coherence}) in the style of Mac Lane's coherence theorem for (symmetric) monoidal categories~\cite{Mac-Lane71}, \begin{definition}[Guarded Parametrized Monad] A \emph{guarded parametrized monad} on a symmetric monoidal category $(\BV,\ten,I)$ consists of a bifunctor $\IB{}{}\c\BV\times\BV\to\BV$ and natural transformations
+Similarly to this case we introduce further morphisms and derive laws relating them.
+We then prove that the resulting axiomatization enjoys a coherence property (\autoref{thm:coherence}) in the style of Mac Lane's coherence theorem for (symmetric) monoidal categories~\cite{Mac-Lane71}.
+In what follows, we switch from coproducts to general symmetric tensor products, as coherence can only hold if the corresponding structure is not involved. \begin{definition}[Guarded Parameterized Monad] A \emph{guarded parameterized monad} on a symmetric monoidal category $(\BV,\ten,I)$ consists of a bifunctor $\IB{}{}\c\BV\times\BV\to\BV$ and natural transformations